samperochon/samperochon/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on my PhD projects, partly at Duke University with Pr.
+Guillermo Sapiro, and partly at the Ecole Normale Superieure Paris-Saclay with Pr.
+Laurent Oudre.

 <!--
 **samperochon/samperochon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.